jscodingnights/react-tic-tac-toe/README.md

 If you want a sample app structure and Redux implementation in React Native, check out [react-messenger](https://github.com/adamterlson/react-native-messenger) which can be played with online [at rnplay.org](https://rnplay.org/apps/URNW3w).

 ### Web
-From the web folder, run `npm dev` and navigate to [http://localhost:8080/webpack-dev-server/index.html](http://localhost:8080/webpack-dev-server/index.html).
+From the web folder, run `npm run dev` and navigate to [http://localhost:8080/webpack-dev-server/index.html](http://localhost:8080/webpack-dev-server/index.html).

 #Game.js